Processing math: 100%

 Zoom Link

-ADJOINT is a yearlong program that provides opportunities for U.S. mathematicians – especially those from the African Diaspora – to conduct collaborative research on topics at the forefront of mathematical and statistical research.
-Participants will spend two weeks taking part in an intensive collaborative summer session at SLMath (formerly MSRI).
-The two-week summer session for ADJOINT 2024 will take place June 24 to July 5, 2024 in Berkeley, California.
-Researchers can participate in either of the following ways: (1) joining ADJOINT small groups under the guidance of some of the nation's foremost mathematicians and statisticians to expand their research portfolio into new areas, or (2) applying to Self-ADJOINT as part of an existing or newly-formed independent research group to work on a new or established research project.
+ADJOINT is a yearlong program that provides opportunities for U.S. mathematicians to conduct collaborative research on topics at the forefront of mathematical and statistical research.
+Participants will spend two weeks taking part in an intensive collaborative summer session at SLMath.
+The two-week summer session for ADJOINT 2025 will take place June 30 - July 11, 2025 in Berkeley, California.
+Researchers can participate in either of the following ways: (1) joining ADJOINT small groups under the guidance of some of the nation's foremost mathematicians and statisticians to expand their research portfolio into new areas, or (2) applying to Self-ADJOINT as part of an existing or newly-formed independent research group ((three-to-five participants is preferred) to work on a new or established research project.
 Throughout the following academic year, the program provides conference and travel support to increase opportunities for collaboration, maximize researcher visibility, and engender a sense of community among participants.

 Past Seminars